Swedebeat/swedebeat-ios-aws/README.md

-# swedebeat-ios-aws
+# SwedebeatAWS

-SPM for distribution of the AWS XCFrameworks
+A description of this package.